Kennedy or someone else?

 Fear makes facts secondary

-"Nobody's been fired for hiring IBM," said an old commercial that reflected behavior dictated by fear.
-People in procurement departments whose job it is to find the best suppliers for their company turned down better and cheaper products only because they were offered by small companies or unknown brands.
+"Nobody has ever been fired because they gave IBM an order," said an old commercial that reflected behaviorspiegelt that is dictated by fear.
+Employees in procurement departments whose job it is to find the best suppliers for their company turned down better and cheaper products only because they were offered by small companies or unknown brands.

 The real or imagined fear that the job would be at stake if something went wrong was enough to neglect their duties, and even harm the company's interests.
 When fear is involved, facts are secondary.
 Deeply anchored in our survival instinct, it cannot be fought with data and facts.